 Ms. Hanahan received her BS from the University of Phoenix in Business Administration and Information Systems and has a paralegal certificate through an ABA-approved program.

-Danielle Carey is Director of Marketing at the Electronic Discovery Institute.
+Danielle Nicholson is Director of Marketing at the Electronic Discovery Institute.
 In this role Danielle is responsible for the design, production and distribution of all marketing materials and oversees branding, development and maintenance of the organization’s marketing platforms, communications and websites.
 She has created and edited high-quality written materials including press releases, brochures, advertising copy, web copy and sales communications.

 Danielle joined EDI in 2011 in preparation for their first Annual Leadership Summit.
 In addition to her marketing role, Danielle assists with program development, manages speaker and Ambassador outreach and manages event logistics for the Summit.
 This annual event brings together corporate attorneys, federal & state judges, records managers, and IT professionals from all over the country.

 Danielle is a graduate of the College of Charleston, (Charleston, SC).
 Prior to joining EDI, Danielle worked as an assistant to the Senior Director of Finance and Administration at the American Society for Cell Biology in Bethesda, MD.
 During this role Danielle also worked with the Coalition for Life Sciences and facilitated meetings with research scientists on Capitol Hill in Washington, DC.

 Sarah Jean Kelly